Cookies managing

 Dr. Ze'ev Hanin, Political scientist, researcher at the Institute for Euro-Asian Jewish Studies and professor at Ariel University.

-Dr. Artem Fedorchukl, Director of the International Center for Jewish Education and Research.
+Dr. Artem Fedorchuk, Director of the International Center for Jewish Education and Research.

 Dr. Irina Shikhova, Director of the Museum of Jewish History of Moldova.